Varying§

 Varying.of(x: T|Varying[T]): Varying[T]

-Unlike the @constructor and @box, Varying.of
+Unlike the @constructor and @box, Varying.of will return

-without modification if it is already a Varying
+x without modification if it is already a Varying instance.
+Otherwise, it will

-return a new Varying containing x
+return a new Varying containing x.

 return [